oddbjornkvalsund/tb-nas-bridge/README.md

 ![img_8.png](images/deltaco-interface.png)

 ## Performance considerations on Linux
-The only thing that matters only Linux is the MTU of the interfaces.
-Make sure that both `tb0` and `br0` are set to MTU 9000 (jumbo frames) to get the best performance.
+The one thing that's important to get right on the Linux side is the MTU of the interfaces.
+Make sure that both `tb0` and `br0` are set to
+MTU 9000 (jumbo frames) to get the best performance.
 If this is not configured correctly, you will experience less than 10Gbps results from `iperf3` and high CPU usage caused by the `ksoftirqd` process.